nicolayoguy/praktikum-projects/README.md

-# Portfolio: study projects and public reports I made for Yandex Research
+# Portfolio: study projects and public reports for Yandex Research

 Here are some of my works in the field of data analysis:
 1. Study projects I made for Yandex Praktikum Data Analysis course - Jupyter notebooks showing the analysis proccess from start to end.